apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HdfsImageViewer.md

    common to both inodes and inodes-under-construction, separated by a delimiter.
 The default delimiter is \t, though this may be changed via the -delimiter argument.

+5. ReverseXML (experimental): This is the opposite of the XML processor;
+   it reconstructs an fsimage from an XML file.
+This processor makes it easy to create fsimages for testing, and manually edit fsimages when there is corruption.

 Usage
 -----